 Look, it is a paradoxical situation because we are in the period of history that has seen the most extraordinary reduction in poverty globally in history, with something like 500 million people coming out of poverty in the last decade or two.
-So it is possible,

-- 1 but it is going to take a level of coordination among governments that we have not - 2 achieved before, and I do not see any better way to do it.
-Unfortunately, we are going - 3 to have to continue to insist on the distinction between refugees from conflict and - 4 refugees from economic privation. - 5 SENATOR RISCH.
-I would appreciate your thoughts, Mr. Zarate. - 6 Mr. Zarate: Senator, I do not want to add to the sense of dread or pessimism, but - 7 one other factor to consider is these migrant flows are creating new way stations and - 8 flows of people that are allowing a variety of groups -- criminal groups, terrorist groups - 9 -- to take advantage of these people.
-So you have seen, for example, these way stations - 10 appear in West Africa or North Africa, where human trafficking results from the flow of - 11 people trying to head into Europe.
-So you have the immediate problem of just pure - 12 exploitation of people and the threats that emerge from these flows. - I would say, look, if we try to solve everything at once, we are not going to solve - 14 anything.
-So one way of thinking about this is how do we solve the immediate problem - of distribution of refugees as they flow out of especially the conflict zones, and - 16 especially if the conflicts are not going to be resolved?
-But how do we manage the - 17 refugee camps so the refugee camps themselves do not become long-term liabilities for - 18 the international community? - I think we have to pay a lot of attention to Lebanon, to Turkey, to Jordan, which - 20 have already absorbed enormous numbers of refugees and have tried to incorporate
+So it is possible, but it is going to take a level of coordination among governments that we have not achieved before, and I do not see any better way to do it.
+Unfortunately, we are going to have to continue to insist on the distinction between refugees from conflict and refugees from economic privation.

+Senator RISCH.
+I would appreciate your thoughts, Mr. Zarate.

+Mr. ZARATE.
+Senator, I do not want to add to the sense of dread or pessimism, but one other factor to consider is these migrant flows are creating new way stations and flows of people that are allowing a variety of groups-criminal groups, terrorist groups-to take advantage of these people.
+So you have seen, for example, these way stations appear in West Africa or North Africa, where human trafficking results from the flow of people trying to head into Europe.
+So you have the immediate problem of just pure exploitation of people and the threats that emerge from these flows.

+I would say, look, if we try to solve everything at once, we are not going to solve anything.
+So one way of thinking about this is how do we solve the immediate problem of distribution of refugees as they flow out of the conflict zones, and especially if the conflicts are not going to be resolved?
+But how do we manage the refugee camps so the refugee camps themselves do not become long-term liabilities for the international community?

-- 1 them.
-I think starting with what is right in front of us first, how do we deal with the - 2 refugee camps and the distribution currently.
-It is probably the good, right first step, - 3 and it is not solving all of the refugee problems around the world, but solving that may - 4 be a good first step to getting at some of these longer-term problems. - 5 SENATOR RISCH.
-Thank you so much. - 6 Thank you, Mr. Chairman. - 7 THE CHAIRMAN.
-Thank you. - 8 I might add, just on that note, that continuing to engage with Egypt -- I mean, if - 9 Egypt were to fail, what we have seen as it relates to the issues in Western Europe - 10 would be exacerbated multi-fold.
-That is an issue where our national interests up - 11 against our national values matters a great deal. - 12 Anyway, with that, Senator Shaheen. - 13 Senator Shaheen.
-Thank you, Mr. Chairman. - Thank you to both of our panelists for being here.
-I have to especially call out - 15 Ambassador Benjamin because he is from New Hampshire.
-Thank you for your - 16 leadership at the Dickey Center at Dartmouth. - I will tell you especially for the good work that is going on there with students, I - 18 had an intern, Morgan Sandhu, who helped conduct a national study on women's - 19 access to health care in Kosovo, and she was very impressive.
-So I very much - appreciate what you are doing there.
+I think we have to pay a lot of attention to Lebanon, to Turkey, to Jordan, which have already absorbed enormous numbers of refugees and have tried to incorporate them.
+I think starting with what is right in front of us first, how do we deal with the refugee camps and the distribution currently.
+It is probably the good, right first step, and it is not solving all of the refugee problems around the world, but solving that may be a good first step to getting at some of these longer-term problems.

+Senator RISCH.
+Thank you so much.

+Thank you, Mr. Chairman.
+The CHAIRMAN.
+Thank you.

+I might add, just on that note, that continuing to engage with Egypt-I mean, if Egypt were to fail, what we have seen as it relates to the issues in Western Europe would be exacerbated multifold.
+That is an issue where our national interests come up against our national values; it matters a great deal.

+Anyway, with that, Senator Shaheen.

+Senator Shaheen.
+Thank you, Mr. Chairman.

+Thank you to both of our panelists for being here.
+I have to especially call out Ambassador Benjamin because he is from New Hampshire.
+Thank you for your leadership at the Dickey Center at Dartmouth.

+I will tell you especially for the good work that is going on there with students, I had an intern, Morgan Sandhu, who helped conduct a national study on women's access to health care in Kosovo, and she was very impressive.
+So I very much appreciate what you are doing there.